Đuro Šurmin

-Đuro Šurmin (September 4, 1867 – March 22, 1937) was a Croatian literary historian and politician.
+Đuro Šurmin (4 September, 1867 – 22 March, 1937) was a Croatian literary historian and politician.

 Biography

 He was born in Sišćani.
-He studied Slavic Studies, Classical Studies and philosophy at the Faculty of Philosophy in Zagreb since 1890, receiving a Ph.D. in 1897 with a thesis titled Riječi muškoga roda â-osnova u hrvatskom jeziku (Masculine â-stems in Croatian).
-There he worked as a teaching apprentice in Croatian and Serbian literature since 1899, becoming a regular professor in 1906, and serving as the dean in the period 1907-1908.
-In 1908 he was temporarily retired, in 1910 reemployed, and since 1921 permanently retired.
+He studied Slavic Studies, Classical Studies, and philosophy at the Faculty of Philosophy in Zagreb since 1890, receiving a Ph.D. in 1897 with a thesis titled Riječi muškoga roda â-osnova u hrvatskom jeziku (Â-stem Words of Masculine Gender in Croatian).
+There, he worked as a teaching apprentice in Croatian and Serbian literature beginning in 1899, becoming a regular professor in 1906, and then serving as the dean between 1907 and 1908.
+In 1908, he temporarily retired, in 1910 reemployed, and, in 1921, permanently retired.
 He died in Zagreb in 1937.

 Political engagement

 Šurmin was actively involved in politics.
 Since 1906 he served as a parliamentarian for the Croatian People's Progressive Party, supporting the Croat-Serb Coalition until 1917.
-In 1914-1922 he was the city councilor of Zagreb.
+In 1914–1922 he was the city councilor of Zagreb.
 In the National Council of the Kingdom of Serbs, Croats and Slovenes he belonged to the non-partisan group of politicians who rallied around the newspapers Male novine, serving as a commissioner for commerce, trade and industry.
-In the Kingdom of Serbs, Croats and Slovenes he was originally a member of the Advanced Democratic Party, then in the period 1919-1924 as member of the Croatian Community, and finally in 1925 founding the uninfluential Croatian People's Party.
-In 1920 he was elected to the Constituent Assembly and served as the Minister for Social Affairs, and also later as the Minister of Trade and Industry (1924-1925).
+In the Kingdom of Serbs, Croats and Slovenes he was originally a member of the Advanced Democratic Party, then in the period 1919–1924 as member of the Croatian Community, and finally in 1925 founding the uninfluential Croatian People's Party.
+In 1920 he was elected to the Constituent Assembly and served as the Minister for Social Affairs, and also later as the Minister of Trade and Industry (1924–1925).
 His political activity in the 1930s was tied with the regime.
-He was particularly active in various economic bodies, such as being the President of the People's Bank for Savings and Loans in 1925-1935.
+He was particularly active in various economic bodies, such as being the President of the People's Bank for Savings and Loans in 1925–1935.